 “You’re alive.”
-A balding, short man exclaimed, peering up at me from below the top bunk my limp body sunk into.
+A balding, short man exclaimed, peering up at me from beneath the top bunk my limp body sunk into.

 “Yes.”
 I confirmed.

-An assertive brown haired, brick built women stood next to him.
+An assertive brown haired brick stood next to him.

 “I wanted to hike 20 miles, and it took longer than I thought it would.”

 “I want to see as much as I can, I only have so much time here.
 I planned my trip like I do back home.
-20 miles a day.
 Turns out it’s a lot harder here.”